krupani/pixage/README.md

 ```

 _NOTE: To see a working example on how to integrate pixie with a Ruby-Cucumber-Selenium tests, please see the examples directory.
 It also has a sample report stored for reference._

+## Contributing
+Ideas and suggestions are always always most welcome.
+Please fork this gem and feel free to add any updates, suggestions etc and create a pull request.

+## Issues
+If you face any problem related to syntax, usability, documentation then please raise an [issue](https://github.com/krupani/pixie/issues)